NorthernStars/SRCMS-Documentation/Development/Apps.md

         app:navGraph="@navigation/nav_graph_content_player" />
 ```

-2. In your MainActivity programming file, inherit from `SRCMSActivity()` and implement the necessary member functions.
+2. In your MainActivity programming file, extend from `SRCMSActivity()` and implement the necessary member functions.
 3. Declare and define following variables for the navigation components and information transfer:
 ```
 private lateinit var navController: NavController